Table of Contents

 Fifthly, as evidenced in Lo Iacono and Brown (2016), I have systematically introduced the debate about the relationship between intangible and tangible elements in cultural heritage.

 Lastly, I have raised the issue of transculturality and cultural heritage, posing the question of how to safeguard heritage forms that were always transcultural.

-Hitherto, much of the debate is centred around activities that are assumed to be monocultural, but my work on raqs sharqi shows that, even when this was not the case, authentic elements might still be identified.
+Hitherto, much of the debate is centered around activities that are assumed to be monocultural, but my work on Raqs sharqi shows that, even when this was not the case, authentic elements might still be identified.

-This research project has been a long but very enjoyable journey for me, in which I have grown as a human being and also, I think, improved as a raqs sharqi dancer by understanding more deeply this dance and its roots.
+This research project has been a long but very enjoyable journey for me, in which I have grown as a human being and also, I think, improved as a Raqs sharqi dancer by understanding this dance and its roots.

 Drawing on Trisha Brown’s (2017) statement (from the website of the 2017 International Dance Day, shortly before she sadly passed away) that dance ‘expands the universal language of communication, giving birth to joy, beauty and the advancement of human knowledge’, I hope that my passion for dance, expressed through this research, has achieved its aim by providing a contribution (even if tiny) to the knowledge of humanity.